ShaunCurtis/Blazor.Interactivity/readme.md

 //...
 ```

-However, I would suggest you detect pre-rendering in `Router` and provide some sort of loading screen
+However, I would suggest you detect pre-rendering in `Router` and provide some sort of loading screen.

-### Blazor WebAssembly Summary
+Some points:

-This is the NetCore hosted version of Blazor WebAssembly.
-We've had to move all content components into the *Client* project.
-We can't reference the *Server* project from the *Client* project for two reasons: the *Server* project already references the *Client* project, and even without that the *Server* project comntains some WebAssembly incompatible assemblies that will cause compilation errors.
+1. All the components are in the Client project.
+They can't reside in the Server project for two reasons: the *Server* project already references the *Client* project, and even without that the *Server* project contains some WebAssembly incompatible assemblies that will cause compilation errors.

-As with the server project we've set the solution to global `WebAssembly` mode and set our interactivity root to `Routes`.

 ## Per Page/Component Interactivity